MP 51: History

 The MP 51 was fitted with GoA 2 automatic train operation from the start.
 It ran with passengers from 13 April 1952 until 31 May 1956 and was used as a test bed for rubber-tyred metro technology and automatic train operation.
 Lack of funds prevented installation of automatic train operation on the rest of the Paris Metro until 1966, starting with line 11.
-Line 14, opened in 1998, was the first newly built Paris Métro to operate in GoA 4, and Line 1 later also had its GoA 2 ATO system from 1972 replaced to a newer GoA 4 CBTC system.
+Line 14, opened in 1998, was the first newly built Paris Metro to operate in GoA 4, and Line 1 later also had its GoA 2 ATO system from 1972 replaced to a newer GoA 4 CBTC system.

 Operations

-The MP 51 operated a shuttle service on la voie navette of the Paris Métro.
+The MP 51 operated a shuttle service on la voie navette of the Paris Metro.
 The short service, only 770 m long, featured sharp turns and steep grades, characteristics well-suited to rubber-tyred metro trains.

 The MP 51 featured a GoA 2 system with an ATO "mat" fitted onto the underfloor of the train, continuously in contact with a guide-line between the tracks nicknamed "Grecque."
 During its operation on la voie navette, train drivers often prompted passengers to "operate the train" by pushing the ATO start button.